thingsdb/ThingsDocs/v1/content/collection-api/mod_enum/add.md

 -------- | ---- | -----------
 enum | str | Name of the [enumerator type](../../../data-types/enum) where the member has to be added to.
-`'add'` | str | Passing this argument will result in an *add* action. name | str | Name of the member that has to be added. value | depends | Value of the member that has to be added.
+`'add'` | str | Passing this argument will result in an *add* action. name | str | Name of the member or method that has to be added. value | depends | Value of the member that has to be added.
 The type of the member must be equal to the other enum values.
+For a method the value must be a closure.

 ### Return value